 Congress usually enacts appropriations to permit the CSB to incur obligations for specified purposes.
-In fiscal years 2009 and 2008, the CSB was accountable for a general fund appropriation.
-The CSB recognizes budgetary resources as assets when cash (funds held by the U.S. Treasury) is made available through the Department of Treasury General Fund warrants.
+In fiscal years 2009 and 2008, we were accountable for a general fund appropriation.
+We recognize budgetary resources as assets when cash (funds held by the U.S. Treasury) is made available through the Department of Treasury General Fund warrants.